S06 E10: Ripple Effects

 I think that kind of attitude makes it an easy segue for Munchausen perpetrators, because then the choices are

+death or a cure.
 It's kind of this dichotomy instead of saying, how do we extend life and extend quality of life?

-the Munchausen perpetrator often says, well, if we can't get a cure, then they're going to die.
+Because the Munchausen perpetrator often says, well, if we can't get a cure, then they're going to die.

 And those extremes lend themselves to this medical model of disability because that medical model of disability can sometimes initiate this like parental despair.
+And that is psychologically normal.

-What's not normal is leveraging that for your own gain
+most of the time.
+What's not normal is leveraging that for your own gain.

-and when it's used to gain money, right?
+And when it's used to gain money, right?

-I will say among the disability community, you know, there are some people who'd say if there were a cure, they would take it, and there's some people who say that they would not.
+I will say among the disability community, you know, there are some people who say if there were a cure, they would take it, and there's some people who say that they would not.

-And so, sometimes that can be controversial, especially when you're looking at, you know, people who may have acquired a disability versus people who were born with it.
+And so sometimes that can be controversial, especially when you're looking at, you know, people who may have acquired a disability versus people who were born with it.

-the main problem with simply focusing on a cure is that existing as you are with a disability
+But the main problem with simply focusing on a cure is that existing as you are with a disability

+is already perceived as a negative.
 Looking at it as a deficit instead of a mode of existence.

 People want to try to make that better.